j paul (j.p.) rieger

 Q. Have you written anything else besides the two novels?

 A. Until recently, as a fiction writer, just one or two unpublished short stories.
 But as an attorney, in the past I wrote constantly on legal matters: articles, seminar materials, memoranda, workbooks, etc. I fondly recall my 1988 monograph comparing Mexican and U.S. bankruptcy law which helped earn me an American Jurisprudence Award in my Comparative Law course at U.B.
 Law.
 It had 200 footnotes.
 Reasonably priced copies are available on a ‘first come, first served' basis.
-Act now.
-See the Work page.
+Act now via the Contact page.
 U.S funds, only.
 No crypto please.

 Q. You mentioned, "until recently."
 Is there breaking news?